Samba73/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Terraform Cloud Variables

-In Terraform, there are 2 kinds of variables
+In Terraform, there are 3 kinds of variables

     - Environment Variables # eg. Provider (AWS) Env Vars (that is set in bash terminal)
     - Terraform Variables   # eg. input variables (that is set in tfvars file)
+    - Expression Variables  # eg. conditional expression used to indirectly represent a value in an expression

 > [!NOTE]
 > These variables are set as **sensitive** or **HCL**, depending on variable type
 > Sensitive - not visible in UI